A Velocity-based Moving Mesh Virtual Element Method: Introduction

 \section{Introduction}

 We propose a new numerical method for the simulation of free boundary problems over general polygonal meshes based on combining a moving mesh algorithm with the Virtual Element Method (VEM).
 The new approach is presented focusing on the solution of the free boundary problem for the porous medium equation as a model problem.
 To showcase its generality, we also briefly discuss an extension to a nonlinear forth-order problem.

-Moving mesh methods form part of a large class of adaptive mesh refinement techniques alongside $h$ and $p$ refinement strategies.
+Moving mesh methods form part of a large class of adaptive mesh refinement techniques alongside $h$- and $p$-refinement strategies.
 The primary advantage of moving mesh methods is the ability to optimize mesh structures without requiring any change in the mesh connectivity, which can cause computational challenges, particularly when parallel implementations are considered.
 They also provide a natural framework for tracking physical features of a time-dependent PDE, such as blow-up problems \cite{blowup}, phase change modelling \cite{phasechange}, fluid-structure interaction problems \cite{Richter2017}, and more general time-dependent PDEs \cite{baines1994moving,miller1981moving,gelinas1981moving}.

 Here we consider a \emph{velocity-based} moving mesh algorithm \cite{MMFEM,MMFEMscale,MovingPhaseChange,MMFEMBC,MMFEMmonitors,MovingReview} for the numerical solution of free boundary problems.
 The method is closely related to the Geometric Conservation Law method (GCL) \cite{GCL} and also forms part of a larger family of adaptive moving mesh methods \cite{MovingMeshesBook}.
-It uses a Lagrangian formulation of a given PDE to solve directly for the mesh velocities which are integrated over time to evolve the mesh.
-The solution computed on a previous time-step is then transferred to a new time-step using an Arbitrary Lagrangian Eulerian (ALE) scheme \cite{ALEreview} based on a weak distribution of a given monitor function.
+It uses a Lagrangian formulation of the given PDE to solve directly for the mesh velocities which are integrated over time to evolve the mesh.
+The solution computed on any given time-step is then transferred to the following time-step using an Arbitrary Lagrangian Eulerian (ALE) scheme \cite{ALEreview} based on a weak distribution of a given monitor function.

-We combine the velocity-based moving mesh algorithm with the virtual element method for spatial discretisation on general polygonal meshes~\cite{basicprinciples}.